 Kristina and Todd came into the office after the holidays ready for divorce mediation Lexington Ma.
 Now in their mid- 50s, they had met at the University of Virginia’s lovely campus, in the Thomas Jefferson library, when they bumped into each other as they rounded the bookshelves.
 They became fast friends and decided to get married during their senior year after both had decided they wanted to enter the Peace Corps.
 Right after graduation, they went into three months of Peace Corps training and then were off to Tanzania in Africa to serve together in “their village” They learned a lot in Africa and developed a tight bond between them.

 Upon returning from Africa, both of them became disillusioned with suburban life and their individual interests grew further and further apart.
-Finally, although they both adored their daughter, Katie, they had reached a point where they were so distant that there was no way to reach back and connect again like they had in their Peace Corps days.
+Finally, although they both adored their son and his two sons and their daughter, Katie, still in college, they had reached a point where they were so distant that there was no way to reach back and connect again like they had in their Peace Corps days.
 They had tried marriage counseling and decision mediation and come to the sad conclusion that they would separate amicably and divorce.
 They decided that divorce mediation made far more sense than using the adversarial system of lawyers and the court.

 Both Todd and Kristina instinctively felt that the $5.2 million dollars in assets, drawn from the company, should provide them with the kind of income that would allow them to change careers from the heavy pressure they have in their current jobs to new careers in which there would be intrinsic reward and far less income.
 Kristina had been a part-time wealth manager when their daughter Katie was growing up.
 She wanted to change from this stressful career into becoming a massage therapist.
 Todd wanted to go from his entrepreneurial career initially to teaching skiing in the western U.S. and tutoring kids in math and science, before perhaps swinging into a second career of developing a guide service for people visiting Tanzania.
 Katie didn’t know it, but Todd was thinking that in the future he might ask Katie to join him in this business.